 Ideally, any major life decision should occur with a lot of planning—and that includes bringing a dog into your home.
-You should be asking yourself some necessary questions about whether you have the space and time as well as the larger nickel-and-dime worries about a dog's impact on your budget.
-But there are fun aspects to this anticipation, too, especially when you start to consider which breeds best fit your lifestyle.
-A mixed-breed dog may just be the perfect fit.
+Before you do, you should ask yourself some necessary questions like whether you have the space and time, as well as the larger nickel-and-dime worries about like the impact a dog can have on your budget.
+But there are fun aspects to this anticipation, too, especially when you consider which breeds best fit your lifestyle.
+That said, a mixed-breed dog may just be the perfect fit.

 Aside from these prospects, mixed-breed dogs encourage their parents to, in some ways, play detective.
 Not only are you considering which personality traits best suit your life, but you're also weighing how these traits will play out for your pet's socialization and training.
 "Crossing two purebred dogs of different breeds will never have completely predictable results, but we can take some educated guesses as to what these crosses will result in," Ellis says.
 "Everything from temperament to color and final size will be an exciting roll of the dice when you adopt a mixed-breed puppy."

-We asked Ellis for some tips to keep in mind as you build a plan around the possibility of bringing a mixed-breed dog home.
-She also provided her recommendations for the best options, in case you'd like to give your search even more direction.
+Below, Ellis shares some tips to keep in mind as you build a plan around the possibility of bringing a mixed-breed dog home.
+She also provides her recommendations for the best options, in case you'd like to give your search even more direction.